matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 the user is on.
 For protocols that do not have the concept of a network, this field may be omitted.

 The `channel` field should be information about the specific channel the room is connected to.

+The `id` field is case-insensitive and should be lowercase.

 The `external_url` key is a optional link to a connected channel or network that works in much the same way as `external_url` works for bridged messages in the AS spec.